adesai1000/Convoz/README.md

 - Auth using JWT (Done)
 - Realtime Messages using Socket.io
 - View Profiles and browse their Posts, liked posts, and liked comments.
 Also, show account age.
-- Random Avatar for each user
+- Random Avatar for each user (Done)
 - Infinite Scrolling / Pagination
 - Sort Posts on the basis of attributes such as Most liked, Most comments, Date Created (Oldest or Newest)
 - Profanity Filtering in posts and comments